ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

 ### Parameters

-The `stillValidModule` hook accepts the following parameters in its callback:
+The `stillValidModule` hook provides the following parameters to its callbacks:
 - `module`: The module that is still valid.
+This is an instance of the `Module` class.

 ### Relevant Code

-The `stillValidModule` hook is defined in the `Compilation` class:
+The `stillValidModule` hook is defined in the `Compilation` class.
+Here are the relevant lines from the codebase:

 ```javascript
 625:626:lib/Compilation.js